picoruby/prk_firmware-wiki/Keyscan-matrix.md

 ![](images/duplex-matrix.png)

-You can configure pins in this way:
+You can configure the pins and layers as follows:

 ```ruby
 # The actual pin numbers depend on your circuit